Type of walk

 Coatham Wood, Stockton-on-Tees

 Fantastic location, great for a bubbly sprollie to burn 'some' energy!

 Really great.
 No need for keeping your dog on a lead

-11 months agoPlease be aware if walking your dogs in this area, please keep your eye on your dogs at all times and do not let them wander where they cannot be seen as there has been an incident of poisoned meat being left under bushes which has caused a fatality.
+a year agoPlease be aware if walking your dogs in this area, please keep your eye on your dogs at all times and do not let them wander where they cannot be seen as there has been an incident of poisoned meat being left under bushes which has caused a fatality.
 This is very upsetting and I personally cannot understand how anyone can do this.
 Please stay alert to your dogs activity and report anything suspicious.

 Nearby dog walks

 Become part of the Walkiees community.
 It's free.Join now